 It’s great to know what the best products are to keep your skin looking great, but what about the products that are unnecessary – the ones that do more harm than good?
-Last week I told you my thoughts on BB creams – the Snuggies of skin care.
-This week, I’d like to talk about a product category that in recent years has spun out of control: Mascara.
+Last week we told you our thoughts on BB creams – the Snuggies of skin care.
+This week, We’d like to talk about a product category that in recent years has spun out of control: Mascara.
 What does mascara have to do with skin care?
 A lot – especially when it’s an unnecessary thick, gluey, 24-hour mascara.

 The problem with long-lasting, 24-hour mascaras:

 At first glance it sounds great, right?
 “24 hour mascara!”
 Anything that’s touted as lasting 24-hours is usually a good thing.
 But in this case, it’s not.
 “24-hours” really means “Very Hard To Remove.”
 The formulas in these mascaras are meant to lock on to your lashes and stay put.
 Tell me: are you really wearing your mascara for 24 hours straight?
 Are you sleeping in mascara?
 If so, you can damage your lashes as they break off overnight.

 How 24-hour mascaras affect the skin around your eyes

 The skin around your eyes is the thinnest on your entire face.
 Fine lines and crows feet appear from age, sun exposure and gravity – most often in the form of day-in, day-out pulling and tugging on the skin.
 The actions you take every day when you apply and remove your makeup – a sideways pull to swipe on eyeliner, a downward tug to apply mascara – over time can have a great affect in how your eyes appear.
 So it’s important to treat the area with a gentle touch.
 That’s why 24-hour mascaras get our Seal of Disapproval – their glue-like formulas require too much aggressive tugging and pulling to remove their stay-put formulas from your lashes.

 Take a look at a few 24-hour mascara testimonials we saw online: